SiJiL82/ecommerce-site/README.md

 ## Footer
 - At the bottom of each page is a consistent footer, presenting the user with contact details for the site owner, as well as their social media links.
 ![Footer](./docs/assets/features/footer.png)
-## Misc
+## Miscellaneous
-Email obfuscation - email addresses displayed on the site are protected from scraping by bots, but are still interactive for humans.
+- Email obfuscation - email addresses displayed on the site are protected from scraping by bots, but are still interactive for humans.

 # Testing
 ## User Story Testing